 Ms. Velásquez is a member of multiple boards, including Association of Art Museum Directors; International Council of Museums; American Alliance of Museums; Asociación Mexicana de Profesionales de Museos; San Diego Tourism and Authority; Curatorial Advisory Board at University of San Diego; and a Trustee of the Balboa Park Cultural Partnership (BPCP).

 Ms. Velásquez has been distinguished by the King of Spain with the Cross of Isabel la Católica for outstanding cultural projects of Spanish art organized in Mexico (2007).
 The Belgian government awarded her with the prestigious decoration of the Knight of the Order of the Crown for cross-cultural relations between Belgium and Mexico (2014).
-Ms. Velásquez was recently selected to serve on the Paris Biennial Commission responsible for selecting the galleries and dealers to exhibit at the 2017 Biennial.
+Ms. Velásquez recently served on the Paris Biennial Commission responsible for selecting the international galleries and antique dealers to exhibit at the 2017 Biennial.